abdullah-erturk/Ventoy-Command-Line-Installer/README.md

 	2- English Explanation

+With this script, you can easily install Ventoy on your USB/HDD disks from the command interface.

+1-2 clicks are enough to install on USB/HDD disks.

+	ATTENTION:

 Any disk operation has certain risks.
 The script tries to keep existing data safe by notifying the user, but for very important data a backup is highly recommended first.

 If you will not install with the non-destructive installation option via Ventoy in the first installation, your USB/HDD disk will be completely formatted.
 Take your precautions for data loss.